soldierforus/1000hours/readme.md

 Check out this freakonomics podcast for more inspiration and to learn ,"How to Become Great at Just About Anything" http://freakonomics.com/podcast/peak/

+This is just a Minimum Viable Product so feel free to contribute.
+There is a lot more features I would like to add (eg setting goals, having alarms when goals are met, countdown/distance from goals, etc)